 Yes, if your country's tax authority has determined that gains are made when disposing of Bitcoins, like in the US for example.

 Potentially another tax event.
 Think of it as selling Bitcoins back to cash, then buying your other coins with that.
 That sale might have gains, and so is treated the same way.

-The IRS has recently given guidance on the specific treatment of Bitcoins and other crypto-currencies, which has helped clarified the situation.
+The IRS produed guidance in 2014 on the specific treatment of Bitcoins and other crypto-currencies, which has helped clarified the situation.
+Essentially: